John Prados: Wargame designer

 Prados continued to design wargames for the rest of his life; the final one, Monty's D-Day, was published the year before his death.
-Of the more than twenty wargames created after university, ten were nominated for "Robbies", and three of those were winners: Khe Sahn, 1968 (2002), Fortress Berlin (2004), and Beyond Waterloo (2012).
+Of the more than twenty wargames created after university, ten were nominated for a "Charlie", and three of those were winners: Khe Sahn, 1968 (2002), Fortress Berlin (2004), and Beyond Waterloo (2012).
 Prados was also awarded a "Robbie" for "Best Game Review or Game Analysis of 2007" for his article "The Evolution of Cards and Wargames" that appeared in Issue 19 of Against the Odds.

 As reported in the Washington Post, Prados's purpose in designing wargames was not to breed militarism, but to reveal "the difficulty of conducting war" as well as its "horrendous costs."
+An active member of Vietnam Veterans Against the War, he combined, according to his partner Ellen Pinzur, "an avid enjoyment of wargaming" with "a loathing of war itself."

 Personal life and death

-Prados died of cancer on November 29, 2022, at age 71.
+In 2000 Ellen Pinzur moved from Boston to Silver Spring, Maryland to live with Prados; they remained a couple until his death from cancer on November 29, 2022, at age 71.
+He is survived by his partner, his daughters, his brother, Joe, and his sister Mary.

 Literary awards

 Combined Fleet Decoded was named by New York Military Affairs Symposium as the recipient of The Arthur Goodzeit Book Award in 1995.
 Combined Fleet Decoded was also named a Notable Naval Book of the Year by the United States Naval Institute.

 Valley of Decision: The Siege of Khe Sanh written with Ray W. Stubbe was named "Notable Naval Book of the Year" by the United States Naval Institute in 1991.